This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase.

 Ads can be one piece to your monetization puzzle, but be sure to implement them strategically.

-On this blog, I mostly talk about my Pinterest marketing experience, but I actually have been an influencer marketing coordinator for small businesses for the last year and a half.
-So there is a chance that I have been the person on the other side of your sponsored post pitch.
+On this blog, I mostly talk about my Pinterest marketing experience, but I actually was an influencer marketing coordinator for two small businesses for two years.

 Sponsored posts can be a great way to bring in some money from your blog and get your blog in front of a new audience.
 Often times, if the brand you work with is a small business you will get lots of social media love after your collaboration.